borwahs/natalieandrob.com/readme.markdown

 # Usage

-Clone this repo into a local dev environment then run bundler.

-    $ bundle install
-    $ bundle update

-Once all the dependencies have been installed, the following rake tasks are defined:

-    $ rake build
-    $ rake serve
-    $ rake serve[port_number]

-To get the node.js server set up, run the following:

-    $ cd server
+Install dependencies first for npm:

     $ npm install

+To use Harp to serve the static client, run the following:

+    $ harp server ./client

+To get the node.js API server set up, run the following:

     $ node server.js

 # Disclaimer